mavlink/c_uart_interface_example/README.md

 ```

 Pixhawk will start dumping machine data to the shell.

 Exit screen with the key sequence: ```Ctrl+A , K, Y```

-3. Run the Example executable.
+3. Run the Example Executable
 -----------------------------

 ```